API versions

 To use the API directly, use the header

-We will promote beta features to the stable version within six weeks.
+We typically promote beta features to the stable version within three months.

 |Playground||Unstable||Do not use in production environments. |